shreyajshetty/cv-basic-web/README.md

 # cv-basic-web
-Html and css code is used here
+ basic Html and css code is used here